ArduPilot/ardupilot/README.txt

     Importing the Eclipse Source Project:

         You can also import the source repository (/home/name/apm-src) if you want to modify the source/ commit using git.

+    Settings up Eclipse to Recognize PDE files:

+         Window > Preferences > General > Content Types.
+This tree associates a filename or filename pattern with its content type so that tools can treat it properly.
+Source and header files for most languages are under the Text tree.
+            Add "*.pde" as a C++ Source.

     Advanced:

         * Regenerating the eclipse source project file: